danatok/Road-marking-detections/README.md

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
 The data used for the analysis comes from:
 * [Helsingin karttapalvelu](https://kartta.hel.fi/) `Data Preparation.ipynb`
-The loading of the data was done using the below code.
+The loading of the data was done using the below code:
 * [Alex Jung ResearchPublic](https://github.com/alexjungaalto/ResearchPublic/blob/master/RoadMarkingHelsinki/RoadMarkingMonitoring.ipynb): this includes the code for getting the data from geoinformation server kartta.hel.fi.
 Implemented by Alex Jung, Jyoti Prasad Bartaula, Sangam Deuja.
 Data was trained using Retine Net and YOLO5
 * [Retina-Net](https://github.com/fizyr/keras-retinanet): this includes the implementation of the Retina-Net by Fizyr.
 * [YOLO5](https://colab.research.google.com/drive/1gDZ2xcTOgR39tGGs-EZ6i3RTs16wmzZQ)
-Additional:
 * [Roboflow](https://roboflow.com) as data augmentation tool.
 Moroever with Roboflow the data was converted to the appropriate for YOLO5 format.